Rigid HYM Connections on Tautological Bundles over ALE Crepant Resolutions in Dimension Three: Introduction

+which is the natural analogue of Kronheimer and Nakajima's~\cite[Theorem~A.7]{Kronheimer1990} giving their geometrical interpretation of the McKay correspondence. \end{Remark}

+It has been pointed out to us by a referee of an earlier version of this paper, that the formula~\eqref{Eq_MultiplicativeIdentity} could also be derived from the work of Ito and Nakajima~\cite[Corollary~5.3]{Ito2000} by applying the Riemann--Roch theorem for quasi-projective varieties~\cite{Baum1979}.

+Note that Theorem~\ref{Thm_MultiplicativeIdentity} exhibits a certain part of this triple product~\eqref{eq:triple-prod} that does not depend on the specif\/ic choice of crepant resolution but only on the subgroup~$G$ of~$\SL(3,\C)$.
+It is now interesting to ask precisely how much of~\eqref{eq:triple-prod} is independent of the choice of crepant resolution and to try to determine~\eqref{eq:triple-prod} depending on $\theta$.
+To our knowledge both of these question are still open and deserve to be investigated in future work.

-The paper is organised as follows.
-In Section~\ref{sec:gconst} we briefly recall the construction of crepant resolutions as moduli spaces of $G$--constelations, introduce the Fourier--Mukai transform and collect the results of Bridgeland, King and Reid~\cite{Bridgeland2001} and Craw and Ishii~\cite{Craw2004} that are relevant for our work.
-In Section~\ref{sec:kq} we present the Kähler counterpart of the construction of crepant resolutions and use it to describe its geometry.
-In Section~\ref{sec:RFHYM} we prove the existence part of Thereom~\ref{thm:T2}, while in Section~\ref{sec:rigid} we prove the rigidity statement.
-Section~\ref{sec:dirac} introduces the Dirac operator on crepant resolutions and establishes its properties.
-We finish with the proof of our main Theorem~\ref{thm:mckay} in Section~\ref{sec:mckay}.
+The paper is organised as follows: In Section~\ref{Sec_ModuliSpacesOfGConstellations} we brief\/ly recall the construction of crepant resolutions as moduli spaces of $G$-constellations, introduce the Fourier--Mukai transform and collect the results of Bridgeland, King and Reid~\cite{Bridgeland2001} and Craw and Ishii~\cite{Craw2004} that are relevant for our work.
+In Section~\ref{sec:kq} we present the construction of moduli spaces of $G$-constellations from the K\"ahler point of view and discuss their geometry in more detail.
+In Section~\ref{sec:RFHYM} we prove the f\/irst two parts of Theorem~\ref{Thm_KRF_HYM}, while in Section~\ref{sec:rigid} we prove the inf\/initesimal rigidity statement.
+Section~\ref{sec:dirac} introduces the Dirac operators on $M_\theta$ relevant for the proof of Theorem~\ref{Thm_MultiplicativeIdentity}, establishes their main properties, and uses the build-up of work so far to prove the vanishing of the index in Proposition~\ref{prop:mv}.
+We complete the proof of Theorem~\ref{Thm_MultiplicativeIdentity} in Section~\ref{sec:mckay}.

-\paragraph{Acknowledgements} The program of studying the geometry and topology of crepant resolutions using methods from index theory was started by A.D. during her PhD work at MIT under the supervision of Tom Mrowka, to whom she thanks for his support.
-A.D. would also like to thank Tamás Hausel, Rafe Mazzeo and Mark Stern for useful conversations about different aspects of this work.

-Parts of this article are the outcome of work undertaken by T.W. for his PhD thesis at Imperial College London, funded by the European Commission.
-T.W. would like to thank his supervisor Simon Donaldson for his support.

-\section{Moduli spaces of $G$--constellations}
+\section{Moduli spaces of $\boldsymbol{G}$-constellations}

-Let $G$ be a finite subgroup of $\SL(3,\C)$.
-We denote by $\Irr(G)$ the set of irreducible representations, by $\Rep(G)$ the representation ring, and by $R$ the regular representation of $G$.
+Let $G$ be a f\/inite subgroup of $\SL(3,\C)$.
+We denote by $\Irr(G)$ its set of irreducible representations, by~$\Rep(G)$ its representation ring, and by~$R$ its regular representation.
+Moreover, $G$ has a natural action on~$\C^3$ which we tacitly assume throughout this article.